holistic-web/toolbox/.project/processes/creating-new-tool.md

 3. If the project involves a UI refer to the [`.project/templates/tool`](/.project/templates/tool-ui) example to set up your project

+4. Create a new hosted website in the firebase console and ensure the firebase.json in your new folder points to your new site.

 4. Add the completed tool as a subdomain.
 To do this, first login to the Firebase console and navigate to the "Hosting" section of holistic-toolbox.
 Click "Add a custom domain" and enter the name of your tool, e.g. [`name`].holistic-toolbox.com.
 You will then be shown IP addresses and the name of your domain to copy into Google Domain's DNS settings.
 Login into Google Domains under holistic-toolbox.com, navigate to DNS, scroll to the bottom to "custom resource records" and enter the appropriate information.